solana-turbin3/Q4_2025_Accel_mishalturkane/counter-native-solana/README.md

 - Always rebuild (`cargo build-sbf`) after making code changes.
 - On devnet/mainnet, make sure your wallet has enough SOL for deployment and account creation.
 - The **program ID** is fixed at deployment.
 If you redeploy, you’ll get a new program ID.
-EOF

-echo "✅ README.md has been created successfully."